intermountainneuroimaging/Training/Neuroimaging Boot Camp/2_HPC: Large Datasets on Summit/README.md

 cd $SCRATCH_DIR/fsl_course_data
 ```

 You can see that several datasets have restrictive access groups, such as abcdgrp for the ABCD dataset.
-If you are interested in using a dataset already downloaded on Summit Scratch Datasets please contact amy.hegarty@colorado.edu or lena.sherbakov@colorado.edu with proof of an active data use agreement (or equivalent).
+If you are interested in using a dataset already downloaded on Summit Scratch Datasets please contact amy.hegarty@colorado.edu or lena.sherbakov@colorado.edu with proof of an active data use agreement (or equivalent user rights documentation).

 ### FSL - Registration Tutorial
 This tutorial has been compressed from the FSL registration tutorial for the self paced [course](https://open.win.ox.ac.uk/pages/fslcourse/practicals/registration/index.html).

 > In this practical you will explore each of the registration steps within a standard two-step registration for functional images.
 Then we will see how to apply and invert transformations.
 Being able to achieve precise registrations is CRUCIAL for structural, functional and diffusion image analysis.
 If registrations are not accurate, further statistics at a structural or group level will not be accurate.
-> <div style="text-align: right"><i> -- FSL Registration Tutorial </i></div>
+> <div style="text-align: right"><i> -- FSL Registration Tutorial <i/></div>

 #### Brain Extraction
-...
+Before performing any form of high resolution registration, we first need to use our subject high resolution structural image to define the brain boundaries.
+The reason we do this before registration is because non-brain tissue within the image can result in poor registration.
+Be define the brain boundary using a brain extraction tool (BET).

 ```bash